onchain/wallet-recovery/README.md

 To complete this recovery process, you will need the following information:

 * 3 extended public keys (xpubkeys)
-* User seed
-* Shared encrypted seed
+* 2 BIP38 Keys
-* Your vault password
+* Your wallet passphrase

 ### Online/Offline